Emotional neglect is when a person’s emotional needs are disregarded, ignored or invalidated by someone significant in their life.

 Better understanding ourselves and our trauma is a crucial first step in healing trauma.
-As one of our respondents said in our book Understanding and Healing Trauma:
+As one of our respondents said in our free book Understanding and Healing Trauma:

 "For me, it’s been knowledge.
 Books and conversations and classes.
 It’s led to understanding of why things happened, why I am the way I am, and it gave me great advice on different things to do at different times that have been really helpful - like identifying cycles or triggers."

 We've had a lot of great feedback about our requested 76 quotes and affirmations page, which includes free printable affirmation cards.
 Why not check it out?

 Mindfulness is about learning how to be present in the moment, not distracted by what might happen or what has happened.
 It’s a way of building awareness of your thoughts, feelings and behaviour.
 Click here to access our Online Guide to Mindfulness and Meditation Resources for Beginners.

 Unless identified while growing up, childhood emotional neglect might not be recognised until adulthood.

 Growing up without emotional needs being met can negatively influence core beliefs, which is how we view ourselves and the world behind us.

 The experience can have wide ranging effects which vary from person to person.